wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    5. All of the records MUST be signed with the same DNSSEC keys.

-   6. The authorative namesever SHOULD include as many of the additional records as will fit in the response.
+   6. The authoritative nameserver SHOULD include as many of the additional records as will fit in the response.
 Each Additional record MUST have its matching Supporting information.
 Additional records MUST be inserted in the order specified in the Additional